CSC207-2023Y-UofT/course-project-ancient-brawlers-1/README.md

 ![Essence](src/gameArt/Essence.png)

 This is an *Essence* card.
 It is the *cost* for a creature to attack or defend.
-During the start of a player's turn, there will always be two Essence cards given to the player.
+During the start of a player's turn, there will always be two Essence cards given to the each player at the start of their respective turns.

 ![Action](src/gameArt/Cataclysm.png)